moov-io/achgateway/docs/concepts/submission.md

 ### Stream

-Publish an `CancelACHFile` event to cancel a submitted file.
+Publish a [`CancelACHFile`](https://pkg.go.dev/github.com/moov-io/achgateway/pkg/models#CancelACHFile) event to cancel a submitted file.
 The canceling can arrive before the `QueueACHFile` event and will still cancel the file.

 ```
 {